Managing Default Contagion in Inhomogeneous Financial Networks: Introduction

 The resilience criterion in~\cite{Cont2016} is rather strong, but the paper makes a crucial assumption on the structure of the networks: it requires that the underlying degree distribution has a finite second moment.
 The reason is a technical one: without this condition the probability that the configuration model generates a simple network (i.\,e.~with no multiple edges or loops) is tiny, see also \cite{Janson2009}, and hence results that hold with high probability for the configuration model are not necessarily true when conditioning on simplicity of the graph.
-Real networks, however, are such inhomogeneous that their degree distribution does not necessarily have this property.
-Evidence of this is given in \cite{Boss2004} and \cite{Cont2013}, where the degrees of the Austrian respectively the Brazilian banking system are shown to be Pareto distributed with parameter $\beta\in(2,3)$.
+Real networks, however, are so inhomogeneous that their degree distribution does not necessarily have this property.
+Evidence of this is given in \cite{Boss2004,Cont2013}, where the degrees of the Austrian, respectively the Brazilian banking system, are shown to be Pareto distributed with parameter $\beta\in(2,3)$.
 Apart from that, a key property of real world financial networks, see for example \cite{Craig2014}, is a distinct core-periphery structure, where a few large banks are connected to many other large or small banks, but small banks are connected only to few others.
 In models of random graphs such structures appear only when the underlying degree distribution has no second moment~\cite{Hofstad2014vol2}.

 In the literature on random graphs there have been several proposals for constructing inhomogeneous simple random graphs.
 In \cite{ChungLu2002} for example the network is constructed for specified expected degrees (also called weights or fitness) of the vertices via a multiplicative specification of edge probabilities.
 In \cite{Bollobas2007} a more general kernel function for the probabilities is chosen.
 Whereas these examples construct undirected networks, however, financial networks clearly are directed.
-In \cite{Detering2015a}, the first three authors of this article have hence developed a directed version of the random graph in \cite{ChungLu2002} which will also be the base for our model in this article.
+In \cite{Detering2015a}, the first three authors of this article have studied a directed version of the random graph in \cite{ChungLu2002}; this model will be the base for the model developed here.
 Also see \cite{Gandy2017} for a directed fitness model in the context of financial networks.